It's Fall BBQ Season! What's Grilling?

 One meat probe is included and can be directly connected to the controller or monitored through the companion mobile app using the Wi-Fi capabilities.
 While the smoker does not come with convenience features like a side table or storage area, you can purchase a folding front shelf as an optional accessory.

 The single wall construction does not do as good a job retaining heat as some of the more premium Traeger offerings.
 However, the all-weather wheels do a good job of maintaining movability.
-The Pro 575 made our list of great father’s day gifts.

 What We Like…